loamics/docs/gitbook/algo_engine/i_s1_pages.md

 ### Algo Catalog

-First get the URL in the doployment outputs info of your Azure Managed Application
+First get the URL in the deployment outputs info of your Azure Managed Application

 ![swagger_url](imgs/swagger_url.png "")